bikram-singh/bikram-singh/README.md

 <div align="center">

-*built with ♥ in delhi · open to opportunities*
+*Built with ♥ in Gurgaon · Open to opportunities*

 </div>